Cynnexis/Commity/README.md

 ![language: python][shield-language] ![license: GPL][shield-license] ![python: 3.7][shield-python-version]

-Commity is a script that print the commits from a git branch in a user-friendly way using MarkDown format, inspired from default pull-requests templates in BitBucket.
+Commity is a script that print the commits from a git branch in a user-friendly way using Markdown format, inspired from default pull-requests templates in BitBucket.

 ## Getting Started